In-N-Out Burger: Chadder's infringement lawsuit (2007)

-In June 2007, the company filed a lawsuit against an American Fork, Utah, restaurant named Chadder's for trademark infringement, claiming that the "look and feel" of the restaurant too closely resembled that of In-N-Out, and that the restaurant violated trademarked menu items, such as "Animal Style", "Protein Style", "Double-Double".
+In June 2007, the company filed a lawsuit against an American Fork, Utah, restaurant named Chadder's for trademark infringement, claiming that the "look and feel" of the restaurant too closely resembled that of In-N-Out, and that the restaurant violated trademarked menu items, such as "Animal Style", "Protein Style", and the "Double-Double".

 The company learned about this from Utah customers contacting the customer service department asking if In-N-Out opened a location in Utah under a different name or if they had any affiliation with the restaurant in any way.
 Several customers stated they ordered trademarked items such as Animal and Protein styles.
 Utah District Court Judge Ted Stewart issued a temporary restraining order against the look-alike.
 Chadder's opened another location near the Salt Lake City area and one in Provo.

 In 2009, In-N-Out opened a restaurant in American Fork less than a mile from the Chadder's restaurant.
 Per their website, Chadder's started selling a "Stubby Double" instead of "Double Double".

 The Chadder's restaurants in Utah have gone out of business since In-N-Out restaurants have opened in Utah.